Becksteinlab/GromacsWrapper/README.rst

 .. -*- mode: rst -*-
 ..
-The whole GromacsWrapper package is Copyright (c) 2009,2010,2011,2012 Oliver Beckstein,
+The whole GromacsWrapper package is Copyright (c) 2009-2018 Oliver
-.. except where noted otherwise.
+..
+Beckstein and AUTHORS except where noted otherwise.

 ========================